Alphabet’s earnings miss profit estimates as spending grows

-Google parent Alphabet Inc missed quarterly profit forecasts despite surprisingly strong sales as higher expenses offset growing demand for pricey ads on mobile apps, the U.S. technology company said on Thursday.
+Google parent Alphabet Inc missed quarterly profit forecasts as steady ad sales growth was offset by increased spending to promote its consumer gadgets, YouTube video app and cloud computing services, the U.S. technology company said on Thursday.

 Fourth-quarter sales increased 24 per cent to $32.3-billion, above the average analysts' estimate of $31.9-billion, according to Thomson Reuters I/B/E/S. Adjusted quarterly profit of $6.8-billion, or $9.70 per share, missed estimates of $7-billion, or $10 per share.